Here are some common questions and answers concerning various aspects of the office.

 Just show up on time with your appropriate items listed previously.
 Adults should go 12 hours prior to their appointment without consuming anything but water and medicines so we can get accurate readings of your sugar and cholesterol.
 Please do not use any body oils or lotions in case we need to do an EKG, a special study on your heart.
 Women who are having Pap smears or pelvic exams should just bathe normally, and not use any vaginal products or have intercourse within 24 hours of their appointment.

 How far in advance should I schedule my appointment?

 We keep same-day appointments open but there are a limited number of them.
-For a “sick visit” call the office staff as early in the day as possible to schedule.
+For a “sick visit” call the office staff as early in the work-day as possible to schedule.
 For less urgent needs, try to schedule several days or weeks in advance.